-Hearing loss simply means that you have difficulty detecting and hearing specific sounds including environmental, musical, or speech sounds.
-Individuals who have hearing loss experience challenges when it comes to verbal communication and navigating the world they live in.
 As a soloist or backup singer, singing with hearing aids come with many challenges.
 This is because singing is a complex vocal ability related to tone and pitch.
-In order to execute and achieve the right rhythm, melody, and notes, you need your hearing ability.
-The purpose of this article is to help you understand why hearing aid users experience challenges with singing and to offer solutions on how to improve their melodic experience.
+To execute and achieve the right rhythm, melody, and notes, you need your hearing ability.
+Let’s look at why hearing aid users experience challenges with singing and how to change this.

 Why is it difficult to sing with hearing aids?

-It is common for hearing aids to not respond appropriately to the pitch of certain musical notes making it difficult to reach some notes.
-When you sing with your hearing aids on, you can hear the high-pitched sounds without having to put in significant singing effort.
-However, singers with hearing aids experience a certain level of discomfort when it comes to performing.
-For example, most people find it more challenging to keep track of their voice and end up getting the notes wrong.
+It’s common for hearing aids to not respond correctly to the pitch of certain musical notes.
+This makes it difficult for singers to reach some notes.
+It is also easier to hear high-pitched sounds when you wear a hearing aid.
+Yet, some singers with hearing aids experience some discomfort when performing.
+Many also find it more challenging to keep track of their voice and end up getting the notes wrong.
 Another difficulty is matching their voice to an accompanying instrument.
-The principal reason behind this is that most hearing aids are geared towards improving the comprehension of speech and exposure to common environmental sounds, not necessarily musical activity.
+Most hearing aids only improve speech and environmental sound comprehension.
+They aren’t tailored specifically to music.

-Today’s advanced technology is helpful, but is imperfect and cannot restore hearing back to its normal functioning – at least not in the way glasses can correct vision.
-Your hearing aids may not have the appropriate settings and the quickness to adjust your hearing to the right level when you are singing, whether in a group or with an instrument.
-In addition, singers can experience a “lag” in what they hear during a performance.
+Your hearing aids may not have the settings and speed to adjust your hearing to the right level while singing.
+This includes signing in a group or with an instrument.
+Also addition, singers can experience a “lag” in what they hear during a performance.

 Improve your singing experience while using hearing aids

-- Speak to your hearing healthcare professional about technology-savvy hearing aids with newer, improved features and programs that can better accommodate singing and acoustics.
-There are hearing aids that include music-specific programs that can be structured according to your preferences (i.e. your vocal range and singing goals).
-These are not always helpful for singing but are good for listening to music – however, they are still an option to explore.
-Other options your hearing healthcare professional can provide are feedback suppression or noise reduction aids.
+- Ask your hearing healthcare professional about the newest hearing aids with improved features.
+Some also have programs that can better accommodate singing and acoustics.
+Others include music-specific programs you can adjust to your preferences and vocal range.
+These are not always helpful for singing but are good for listening to music yet.
+As such, they may still be an option to consider.
+Other options include feedback suppression and noise reduction aids.

 - Be mindful of your consonants.
-Singers with hearing loss have more difficulty distinguishing consonants compared to their normal-hearing counterparts.
-Before a performance or during rehearsals, include sounds like “ff”, “ss” and “sh” in your warm-up routine.
+Singers with hearing loss have more difficulty distinguishing consonants.
+During rehearsals, include sounds like “ff”, “ss” and “sh” in your warm-up routine.
 This will help you identify differences in the words of the songs you sing.

 - Get the help of a vocal coach/teacher.
-There are a lot of benefits related to singing in a structured environment with prompting and redirection.
-Vocal coaching/teaching allows you to learn more about your singing and how different parts of your body (besides your ears) are involved.
-You may find that your posture, breathing, and execution significantly changes and improves.
+Singing in a structured environment with prompting and redirection has many benefits.
+Vocal coaching/teaching teaches you about your singing and how it involves different parts of your body (besides your ears).
+You may find that your posture, breathing, and execution improves.

 - Find a smaller room and lower the volume if you are in a band or sing with different instruments.
-Being in a smaller room with less sound helps you hear everything that is happening and lightens your listening effort.
+A smaller room helps you hear everything and lightens your listening effort.

 - Know about the good AND the bad.
-Depending on whether you have unilateral (one ear) or bilateral (both ears) hearing loss, it’s important to learn about it.
-Knowing the level of hearing loss can be beneficial.
-In the case of unilateral hearing loss, the ear without hearing loss can help with the execution of higher notes with or without the hearing aid.
-With a bilateral loss, the ear with the most hearing loss of the two can be of benefit from a hearing aid because it can still catch on to some frequencies (pitch).
+Whether you have unilateral (one ear) or bilateral (both ears) hearing loss, it’s important to learn about it.
+Knowing your level of hearing loss can be beneficial.
+With unilateral hearing loss, the ear without hearing loss can help pick up higher notes.
+This can be with, or without, a hearing aid.
+With a bilateral hearing loss, the ear with the most hearing loss can benefit from a hearing aid.
+It will then pick up more frequencies (pitch).